 Since creating your B2B contacts database takes more time and effort, it’s important to go into it with a plan to succeed.
 Here are three steps you can take to find the B2B data you need.

 This first point may sound obvious but it’s the basis for creating your list.
 If you don’t know what type of accounts you’re targeting, you’re doomed to fail right from the start.
-You need to take the time to create your customer journey mapping canvas.
+You need to take the time to create your account journey map.

 2. Make a list of your target accounts